airt/notes/source/_posts/scala-concurrency.md

 - modified exclusive shared invalid (mesi)
 - resource contention
   - memory contention
-    (writing to the same memory location with proper synchronization leads to performance bottlenecks and contention; avoid this in data-parallel operations)
+    <br/>(writing to the same memory location with proper synchronization leads to performance bottlenecks and contention; avoid this in data-parallel operations)

 ### hierarchy